Logos and uniforms of the New York Jets: 1978–1997: Green helmets and modern logo

 From 1985–89, the Jets wore their white jerseys at home as well as on the road; the green jerseys appeared only on rare occasions in road games when the host team wore white.
-Also, during this time the Jets used two slightly different jersey styles, made by different manufacturers, for warm- and cold-weather games although the two styles would often appear on the field at the same time.
+Also, during this time the Jets again used two slightly different jersey styles for warm- and cold-weather games, although unlike 1972-73 the two styles would often appear on the field at the same time.
 These were mainly distinguishable by the sleeve stripes, and by the numerals "2" and "7".
-The warm-weather jerseys (made by Champion) had the thick sleeve stripes introduced in 1978, and the numeral font that the Jets had been using since 1972, with a diagonal downstroke on the "2" and a curved downstroke on the "7" with no serif, whereas the cold-weather jerseys (made by Sand-Knit) had thin sleeve stripes and standard block numerals; the "2" had a squared downstroke, and the "7" had a straight diagonal downstroke with serif.
+The warm-weather jerseys (made by Champion) had the thick sleeve stripes introduced in 1978 and the numeral font that the Jets had been using since 1972, whereas the cold-weather jerseys (made by Sand-Knit) had thin sleeve stripes and standard block numerals; the "2" had a squared downstroke, and the "7" had a straight diagonal downstroke with serif.
 The Sand-Knit jerseys also had slightly-smaller TV numerals, and thin block lettering for the players' names.

 In 1990, the Jets modified this design by adding thin black outlines to the numerals, lettering, stripes and helmet decals, and changing the facemasks from white to black.
 The team reverted to using the green jersey as its primary home uniform, reintroduced the white stripes on the socks, and added a set of green pants to be worn with the white jerseys along with white socks that had two parallel green stripes around the calf.
 In 1995, player names on the backs of the jerseys were changed from black-outlined sans-serif lettering to one-color serif lettering, and all jerseys employed the Champion numeral font.
 The team occasionally wore white pants and standard socks with the white jerseys in 1995 and 1996, then did so for all games in 1997.
 The 1997 jerseys, made by Starter, replaced the Champion font with standard block numerals.